suxuekun/libpyiotcloud/_device_simulator/README.md

     Select <b>Notifications</b>.
 Select Email.
 Type your email address and the message then click "Submit" button.
 You should receive the email.

-    Note that your email must first be registered in AWS Notifications.
+    Note that your email must first be registered in AWS Pinpoint.
 Contact me to registered your email address.
 This a limitation of AWS Pinpoint in Sandbox mode.

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/tutorial_testdevice_6.png" width="600"/>